-Electricity generated in the State system or purchased by it totalled 14.086 million kWh in 1970-71.
+Electricity generated in the State system or purchased by it totalled 14,641 million kWh in 1971-72.
 The system comprises a series of thermal and hydro-electric power stations.
-Inclusive of generator capacity both within the State and available to the Victorian system from outside the State, the total installed generator capacity at 30 June 1971 was 3,531,000 kW.
+Inclusive of generator capacity both within the State and available to the Victorian system from outside the State, the total installed generator capacity at 30 June 1972 was 3,719 MW.
 Power stations are interconnected and feed electricity into a common pool for general supply.
 The major power station in the interconnected system is the Hazelwood brown coal burning power station near Morwell, which alone generates over 50 per cent of Victoria's electricity.
-Hazelwood, now completed, has eight 200,000 kW generating sets in service.
+Hazelwood, now completed, has eight 200 MW generating sets in service.
 Other power stations in the interconnected system comprise two further base load brown coal burning power stations, Morwell and Yallourn; steam stations in Melbourne (Newport, Richmond and Spencer Street), and Red Cliffs, which has, in addition, some internal combustion plant; and hydro-electric stations at Kiewa, at Eildon, on the Rubicon and Royston Rivers near Eildon, and at Cairn Curran.
 All generators for public supply within Victoria are Commission-owned, except Spencer Street Power Station, which remains the property of the Melbourne City Council, although operated as a unit of the interconnected system.
 The Victorian system is linked with the Snowy Mountains Scheme by a 330 kV transmission line, which also allows the interchange of energy between New South Wales and Victoria.
 The hydro station at Hume Dam on the River Murray is also linked with the Victorian interconnected system.
 Output and operating costs of this power station, owned by the Electricity Commission of New South Wales, are shared equally by the Electricity Commissions of Victoria and New South Wales.

-The electrical transmission and distribution system in the State supply network at 30 June 1971 comprised over 62,000 miles of power-lines, 30 terminal receiving stations, 161 zone sub-stations, and more than 64,000 distribution sub-stations.
+The electrical transmission and distribution system in the State supply network at 30 June 1972 comprised over 63,000 miles of power-lines, 30 terminal receiving stations, 164 zone sub-stations, and more than 65.000 distribution sub-stations.
 Main transmission is by 500 kV, 330 kV, 220 kV, and 66 kV power lines which supply the principal distribution centres and also provide interconnection between the power stations.
-The 500 kV, 330 kV and 220 kV systems total over 1,900 route miles.
+The 500 kV, 330 kV and 220 kV systems total over 2,000 route miles.